junxit/us-congress-bills-116/metadata.md

 - 2020-09-29 — Placed on the Union Calendar, Calendar No. 447.
 - 2020-09-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-547.
 - 2020-09-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-547.
+- 2020-10-01 — Considered as unfinished business. (consideration: CR H5202)
+- 2020-10-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-10-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5202)
+- 2020-10-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-10-01 — VACATED PROCEEDINGS - Mrs. Lowey asked unanimous consent that the proceedings by which the yeas and nays were ordered on the motion to suspend the rules and pass H.R.
+5572, as amended be vacated to the end that the Chair put the question de novo.
+Agreed to without objection